withinboredom/system-76-keyboards/README.md

 sudo apt install build-essential php-cli
 ```

-Then, just run `make install` from the root of this repo.
+Then, just run `make install-rainbow` from the root of this repo.

 # Uninstall